The Johnson, Brisbane, Queensland © The Johnson

 Find the best lodgings in the heart of Queensland’s vibrant capital or in one of its fascinating inner-city neighbourhoods.

-Next Hotel is located in the Queen Street Mall, the heart of Brisbane’s city centre.
-The high-tech concept hotel, where guests can hang out in a sleep pod before or after their stay, and check in using their smartphone as a key, channels a Miami vibe with its 21-metre (69-foot) rooftop infinity pool offering views over the mall and across to South Bank entertainment complex – home to the Queensland Performing Arts Centre (QPAC).
+The Hyatt Regency Brisbane is located in the Queen Street Mall, the heart of Brisbane’s city centre.
+The high-tech concept hotel, where guests can check in using their smartphone as a key, channels a Miami vibe with its 21-metre (69-foot) rooftop infinity pool offering views over the mall and across to South Bank entertainment complex – home to the Queensland Performing Arts Centre (QPAC).
 Guests can book QPAC tickets at the hotel.

 Sofitel Brisbane Central